Pop Up London

 Described as a "Brunch Supperclub", a label which manages to span literally every meal of the day, LWL is a midday Sunday treat unlike any other.
 You can expect inventive dishes like Cornflake Foam to go alongside hearty classics like The Full English in your six course experience.

-We're not sure if this is a very elaborate prank or not, but the people at Mac & Wild want to serve you branch... only after you hunt down your own ingredients.
-To explain: they'll take you for a walk around one of London's woods accompanied by a professional forager, then serve you up pine-cured salmon with scrambled eggs, Scottish Breakfast with white pudding and home-cured bacon, and more, before giving you a gin masterclass with cocktails like the foraged martini (gin, gorse flowers, sweet cicilly).
+We're not sure if this is a very elaborate prank or not, but the people at Mac & Wild want to serve you branch, but only after you hunt down your own ingredients.
+To explain: they'll take you for a walk around one of London's woods accompanied by a professional forager, then serve you up pine-cured salmon with scrambled eggs, Scottish Breakfast with white pudding and home-cured bacon, and more, and then give you a gin masterclass with cocktails like the foraged martini (gin, gorse flowers, sweet cicilly)

 Details: Saturdays throughout summer | Mac & Wild, 65 Great Titchfield Street, W1W 7PS | £40